Skip to main content

 WhatsApp message trigger

-When active, starts the flow when messages are received on the configured WhatsApp number.
+When active, starts the workflow when messages are received on the configured WhatsApp number.
 Configuration

 • Select WhatsApp configuration (phone number)

-• Only one flow can have an active WhatsApp trigger per number
+• Only one workflow can have an active WhatsApp trigger per number

 Available context